conniest/twokey-keyboard-keyer/README.md

         If only Ctrl_R is pressed, it generates a continuous sequence of dits, each followed by a space of 3 dits.
         If only Ctrl_L is pressed, it generates a continuous sequence of dahs, each followed by a space of 6 dits.
         If both Ctrl_R and Ctrl_L are pressed simultaneously, the script alternates between dits and dahs, maintaining their respective timings and spaces.

-    Timing Control:
+        (TODO: refine this to reflect true iambic behavior, and make A/B an option) Timing Control:
         The time.sleep function ensures that the spaces between dits, dahs, and alternating tones are respected and that there is no overlap between dits, dahs, or spaces.